benatfroemming/benatfroemming.github.io/README.md

 ### **Other Employment**

 - Student Assistant at the UMN Electrical and Computer Engineering Department · 5 yr
-- Undergraduate Research Assistant (UROP)
+- Undergraduate Research Assistant (UROP) · 7 mos
+- Summer coding camp host and instructor · 2 mos
-- Lifeguard at the Hutchinson Aquatic Center
+- Lifeguard at the Hutchinson Aquatic Center · 3 mos
-- Landscaper at the Crow River Golf Course
+- Landscaper at the Crow River Golf Course · 3 mos

 ## Projects